Cancer deaths among men predicted to increase 93% by 2050, study finds

 In the latest study, authors also pointed to smoking and alcohol consumption as modifiable risk factors prevalent among men.

+"By far, not smoking is the single most important thing" people can do do reduce their risk, LaPook said.

-Other factors that may make men face higher rates of cancer compared to women include lower participation in cancer prevention activities and underuse of screening and treatment options, the authors added.
+Other factors that may help explain why men face higher rates of cancer compared to women include lower participation in cancer prevention activities and underuse of screening and treatment options, the study authors said.

 Improving access to cancer prevention, screening, diagnosis and treatment options, especially for older men, could help improve cancer outcomes, lead author Habtamu Mellie Bizuayehu said in a news release.